WeihangGuo/pyronot/README.md

-# `PyRoNot`: A Python Library for Robot KinematicsUsing Spherical Approximations
+# `PyRoNot`: A Python Library for Robot Kinematics Using Spherical Approximations

 This repository is based on [pyroki](https://github.com/chungmin99/pyroki).